Leadership, Fairness is Not Neutrality

 Leaders with less occupational knowledge than those they lead bring greatness to the team when they use their impartial objectivity to help teams work through divergent views.
 They lose the team’s respect when their neutrality says “I’m not worthy”.
 Fairness to the team lies in overcoming self-doubt to ignite that team’s success, no matter what.

-In truth, great leaders don’t confuse neutrality for fairness.
-They aren’t conflicted over choosing between people or success.
-They model and coach diverse team members to use the raw materials of divergent views to kindle success.
-They inspire and engage people so all can both reach for the stars and yes, actually reach the stars.
+They model and coach team members to respect and use diversity to kindle success.
+They inspire and engage people so they all can reach for the stars and yes, actually reach the stars!

-- What else drives leaders into neutrality?
+1. What else drives leaders into being neutral?

 From my professional experience to your success,

-Kate Nasser, The People-Skills Coach™
+Kate Nasser, The People Skills Coach™

-Kate Nasser, The People-Skills Coach™, delivers coaching, consulting, training, and keynotes on leading change, employee engagement, teamwork, and delivering the ultimate customer service.
+Kate Nasser, The People Skills Coach™, delivers coaching, consulting, training, and keynotes on leading change, employee engagement, teamwork, and delivering the ultimate customer service.
 She turns interaction obstacles into interpersonal success.
 See this site for workshop outlines, keynote footage, and customer results.

 Very.
 Very.
 Very well said !